 Caring for a loved one with dementia can be very challenging as their past ability to communicate and understand can be affected.
 A previous article we’ve compiled gives you an insider’s perspective of the experience of dementia.

 The inability to understand or be understood is extremely frustrating, leaving the person feeling angry, inadequate and isolated.
 Communication breakdown is a major influence on behaviours.

 Communication is not so much about what you say, but how you say it.
 When caring for a person who has dementia and who is having difficulty communicating this is especially true.

-Body language makes up 55 per cent of our communication, while our pitch and tone of voice makes up 38 per cent – leaving the actual words at only seven per cent.
+Body language makes up 55 per cent of our communication, while our pitch and tone of voice make up 38 per cent – leaving the actual words at only seven per cent.
 People with dementia usually experience deterioration in their ability to communicate verbally.

 They rely on non-verbal communication to help interpret what is being said.
 Use body language to generate warmth and respect, and convey your message in an impactful way.

 Reduce distractions and noise and close the door.
 Allow the person to focus and if required tell them your name and relationship.
 Make eye contact and wherever possible meet them at eye level.

 Speak slowly and clearly in a calm and friendly manner.
 Relay one piece of information at a time – break it down.